Primespark24/GeneticAlgorithmMap/Readme.md

 * Selection

 A generation of agents expires when each agent has completed its full array of genetic instructions.
 We use a roulette style selection process based on probabilities.
 Every agent of a given population has a statistical chance to enter the reproductive process, with agents with higher fitness scores having a higher probability of getting selected.
 We order the agents by fitness score and delegate each agent a float value between 0 and 1 in ascending order with larger float values correlating to higher fitness scores.
 We then randomly generate float values between 0 and 1 which correlate to the agents that we are going to select for reproduction.
 This selection strategy favors higher fitness scores, but also doesn't completely eliminate lower fitness scores, which allows for more genetic variety being perpetuated throughout successive generations.
 We select half of the population to enter the crossover process.
+Therefore new generations of robots consist of 50% new babies and 50% of the agents with the highest fitness scores from the previous generation.

 * Crossover